PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/ComputerVisionDataCollection.md

 <img src="./images/ObjectDetectionChallengesTaxonomyExamples.png" alt="Taxonomy of object detection challenges examples" width="600"/>

 *Figure 2.
-Examples of challenges related to High Robustness to Intraclass Variations by Liu et al. (2019).*
+Examples of challenges related to 'High Robustness to Intraclass Variations' by Liu et al. (2019).*

 In our use case, we will most likely face challenges presented in the branch 'High Robustness to Intraclass Variations'.
-Problems related to 'High Distictiveness' and 'High efficiency' become more prominent when working with a large number of classes, complex environments (e.g., multiple backgrounds), and large datasets (See, Figure 1.).
+Problems related to 'High Distictiveness' and 'High Efficiency' become more prominent when working with a large number of classes, complex environments (e.g., multiple backgrounds), and large datasets (See, Figure 1.).

 __Nice, that you listed all these challenges, but we just need to know how many training images we need to get a good-performing model...__